ProNeverFake/kios/README.md

 ## Getting Started

-> BB: skip this part.
+> BB: No I know in fact you don't want to get started.

 ### Requirements